 The student nurse is a healthcare provider and, as such, we encourage all students to exert every effort to maintain optimal health.
-The example set by students will influence others far more than any teaching the student can do.

-Clinical sites expect students to be free of contagious diseases or conditions that may lead to patient endangerment.
+Clinical sites expect students to be free of contagious diseases or conditions that may lead to client harm.
 If the student has experienced a severe illness, accident, or surgery, the student may need written physician clearance before attending a clinical experience.

 Working a shift immediately preceding a scheduled clinical or class is highly discouraged.
 If an MTECH or clinical facility employee determines a student to be unsafe in lab, simulation, or clinical, they may be dismissed for the remainder of the class/shift.
 This dismissal will require the student to make up all of the scheduled hours for that day.
-All missed clinical hours must be made up (see the Attendance section of this handbook).
+All missed clinical hours must be made up within the current semester (see the Attendance section of this handbook).